UffizziCloud/docs/docs/quickstart.md

 # Quickstart Guide

-This guide covers how you can quickly get started using Uffizzi.
+This guide covers how you can quickly get started using Uffizi to create virtual clusters.
+If you want to create Docker Compose-based environments instead, start with [this guide](docker-compose-environment.md).

+!!!
+Important
+    Uffizzi virtual clusters are currently in beta.
+Our team is actively working to improve reliability and developer experience.
+Please report any bugs to bugs@uffizzi.com

 ## Prerequisites